-- Coastal lagoons Priority feature.

-- Salicornia and other annuals colonising mud and sand. - Atlantic salt meadows (Glauco-Puccinellietalia maritimae). - Embryonic shifting dunes. - Shifting dunes along the shoreline with Ammophila arenaria ('white dunes'). - Fixed dunes with herbaceous vegetation ('grey dunes') Priority feature. - Dunes with Hippophae rhamnoides.

-Annex II species present as a qualifying feature, but not a primary reason for site selection:

-Sea lamprey Petromyzon marinus.

-- River lamprey Lampetra fluviatilis.
+Name of Site Reason for Designation Conservation Objectives Identified Impacts Atlantic salt meadows (Glauco- Puccinellietalia maritimae).
+Embryonic shifting dunes.
+Shifting dunes along the shoreline with Ammophila arenaria ('white dunes').
+Fixed dunes with herbaceous vegetation ('grey dunes') Priority feature.
+Dunes with Hippophae rhamnoides.
+Annex II species present as a qualifying feature, but not a primary reason for site selection: Sea lamprey Petromyzon marinus.
+River lamprey Lampetra fluviatilis.
 Grey seal Halichoerus grypus.

-Coastal lagoons, for which the area is considered to support a significant presence.

 Salicornia and other annuals colonising mud and sand, for which the area is considered to support a significant presence.

-Atlantic salt meadows (Glauco -Puccinellietalia maritimae) for which the area is considered to support a significant presence.
+Atlantic salt meadows (Glauco - Puccinellietalia maritimae) for which the area is considered to support a significant presence.
 Embryonic shifting dunes, which are considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares, for which the area is considered to support a significant presence.
 Shifting dunes along the shoreline with Ammophila arenaria ("white dunes"), for which the area is considered to support a significant presence.
 Fixed dunes with herbaceous vegetation ("grey dunes"), for which the area is considered to support a significant presence.

-Dunes with Hippophae rhamnoides, which is considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares, for which the area is considered to support a significant presence.
-Risk Management Strategy.
-All proposals for flood defence, development, dredging, abstractions, and discharges which require consent from any statutory body, and land use plans which may have impacts upon the site are subject to assessment under the Conservation (Natural Habitats, &c.)
+Dunes with Hippophae rhamnoides, which is considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares, for which the area is considered to support a significant presence. require consent from any statutory body, and land use plans which may have impacts upon the site are subject to assessment under the Conservation (Natural Habitats, &c.)
 Regulations 1994 (the "Habitats Regulations").
-Diffuse pollution will be addressed through a range of measures including implementation of the Waste Water Framework Directive and Catchment Sensitive Farming initiatives.
+Diffuse pollution will be addressed through a range of measures including implementation of the Wastewater Framework Directive and Catchment Sensitive Farming initiatives.
 Other issues are addressed via a range of measures including regulation of on-site land management activities and implementation of the Humber Management Scheme, developed by all relevant statutory bodies to assist in the delivery of their duties under the Habitats Regulations.

-Petromyzon marinus, for which the area is considered to support a significant presence.
+Name of Site Reason for Designation Conservation Objectives Identified Impacts Petromyzon marinus, for which the area is considered to support a significant presence.
 Lampetra fluviatilis for which the area is considered to support a significant presence.
 Halichoerus grypus for which the area is considered to support a significant presence.

-- 4.8 The likelihood of significant effects has been assessed in relation to the specific features and environmental conditions of the protected sites, as could be affected by the MRNP, or in combination with other known plans, taking particular account of the sites conservation objectives.
-As part of establishing what effects are significant, the probability of impact, duration of the impact, frequency of any impact and reversibility of impact have been considered - 4.9 Tables 4-9 set out the assessment based on the effects of the MRNP on the four sites detailed above.
+- 4.8 The likelihood of significant effects has been assessed in relation to the specific features and environmental conditions of the protected sites, as could be affected by the LANP, or in combination with other known plans, taking account of the site's conservation objectives.
+As part of establishing what effects are significant, the probability of impact, duration of the impact, frequency of any impact and reversibility of impact have been considered. - 4.9 Tables 4-7 set out the assessment based on the effects of the LANP on the four sites detailed above.